• ABOUT

 Since you’ve already separated all your objects into categories, this step should be quite simple.
 Go through the third pile I defined earlier (things you can throw away because it’s old, broken, or useless) and throw away everything you think you should throw away.

-This can include broken pens and pencils, old worksheets, random trash, etc. The least things you have on your desk, the better; if it’s useless and/or distracting, you do not need to keep it on your desk.
+This can include broken pens and pencils, old worksheets, random trash, etc. The fewer things you have on your desk, the better; if it’s useless and/or distracting, you do not need to keep it on your desk.

 Your next step is not to organize the other piles yet (the things you’re going to keep).
 These will come in near the end of your organization.
 Now, it is time to set up your desk.